nus-cs2030s/2021-s2/docs/lab.md

 ### Grace Period

 You have until Lab 2 to get familiarize with the procedure above.
-From Lab 3 onwards, we will not entertain requests or appeals for students who failed to follow the procedure (e.g., forgot to run the `submit` command, submitted the wrong lab).
+From Lab 3 onwards, we will not entertain requests or appeals for students who failed to follow the procedure (e.g., forgot to run the `submit` command, submitted the wrong lab, wrong password).

+### Authenticating to GitHub with SSH

+By default, GitHub uses password for authentication.
+So, upon running `get-labX` or `submit-labX`, you will be prompted for your GitHub password.
+An alternative is to use SSH to connect to GitHub.
+You can refer to this [GitHub help page](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for setup instructions.

+If your GitHub account has 2FA enabled, SSH is the recommended method for authenticating yourself to GitHub.

 ## Lab Timeline